 Similar, but not slow news

 A consequence of my above strict definition of slow media is that many other sources don't fit.
+But you may still be interested in them.

-Non-profit news is funded by donations, but may post more regularly than slow news and also supplement funding with advertising networks.
+Is funded by donations, but may post more regularly than slow news and also supplement funding with advertising networks.

 - Wikipedia News portal updates extremely quickly and never has ads.
 It's my preferred sources for learning what's new around the world.